strapi/documentation/docusaurus/docs/user-docs/content-manager/saving-and-publishing-content.md

 #### Unpublishing content

-Published contents can be unpublished, switching back to being drafts again.
+Published contents can be unpublished.
+If a draft version also exists, you can decide what to do with both the draft and published content.

 To unpublish content: